Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Analysis of CGM data

-Clinically, CGM data are commonly summarized using the consensus thresholds of 54, 70, 181, and 251 mg/dL \citep{battelinoContinuousGlucoseMonitoring2023}.
-These cutoffs define Time-in-Range (TIR) metrics, which measure the percentage of time spent in the specific glucose ranges.
+CGM data are commonly summarized using the consensus thresholds of 54, 70, 181, and 251 mg/dL \citep{battelinoContinuousGlucoseMonitoring2023}.
 Time spent below 54 mg/dL or between 54 and 69 mg/dL reflects severe or mild hypoglycemia, respectively, while time between 181 and 250 mg/dL or above 250 mg/dL indicates hyperglycemia and severe hyperglycemia, respectively.
-Prolonged exposure to hypo- or hyperglycemia significantly increases the risk of various health complications \citep{beckValidationTimeRange2018, elmalahiRelationshipTimeRange2022}.
-Thus, increasing the TIR 70–180 mg/dL has become a standard clinical goal for diabetes management \citep{battelinoClinicalTargetsContinuous2019}.
+Prolonged exposure to hypo- or hyperglycemia significantly increases the risk of various health complications \citep{beckValidationTimeRange2018}.
+Thus, increasing the Time-in-Range (TIR) 70–180 mg/dL has become a standard clinical goal for diabetes management \citep{battelinoClinicalTargetsContinuous2019}.
 However, these thresholds are set primarily considering type 1 diabetes \citep{shahContinuousGlucoseMonitoring2019} and, to our knowledge, have not been assessed for optimality in a data-dependent manner.
-Thus, it remains unclear whether these thresholds are optimal or can be universally applied to other populations, such as individuals with type 2 diabetes or gestational diabetes.
+It thus remains unclear whether these thresholds are optimal or universally best for capturing clinically relevant signals in other populations, such as individuals without diabetes or with prediabetes.